Pneumothorax in Dogs

 Secondary spontaneous pneumothorax is caused by underlying lung disease such as lung cancer, lung abscesses, heartworm disease, inflammatory airway disease, allergic bronchitis, tracheal rupture, foreign body migration, severe pneumonia, lung worms or flukes, or lung nodules caused by fungal infection.

 Tension pneumothorax most often occurs when patients are intubated (have a breathing tube inserted during general anesthesia or use of a ventilator).
 If the pressure of the ventilation is too great, the lung can rupture (burst).
-The resulting flap-like defect can act like a one-way valve, allowing air to accumulate outside of the lung and within the chest cavity.
+The resulting flap-like defect can act like a one-way valve, allowing air to accumulate outside the lung and within the chest cavity.

 Less common causes of tension pneumothorax include trauma (blunt force or penetrating) and spontaneous pneumothorax resulting from the effects of regular breathing on a lung compromised by disease.